YufeiHu/CS143-Database-Systems/README.md

 # CS143-Database-Systems
-This repo contains all the codes and docs of project 1 for the course CS143 Database Systems taken at UCLA.
+This repo contains all the codes and docs of project 1 for the course CS143 Database Systems (2018 Spring) taken at UCLA.
 This project built an IMDB-like website that allows users to search for movie comments, leave comments, add new movies and etc.

 ### Some more details:
 1. Page I1: A page that lets users to add actor and/or director information.